Pr3ach/risc/README.md

 in b3-risc/src: `extplugins` and `risc`.
 The first one is used for b3 interaction, while the second is the main IRC bot.
 Both will interact.

-This interaction requires some config obviously, like the server address you want risc to manage, their respective databases, a mysql user etc. This config is located in the `b3-risc/src/risc/risc.example.ini` file.
+This interaction requires some config obviously, like the servers addresses you want risc to manage, their respective databases, a mysql user etc. This config is located in the `b3-risc/src/risc/risc.example.ini` file.
 Keep an original copy of it, and rename it to `risc.ini` and remove the comments.